ch9nuk9/wbfm/README.md

 ### Creating project from Windows

-In addition, if creating from a windows computer, you may need to use dos2unix to fix any files that you want to execute, specifically those referenced below:
+In addition, if creating from a windows computer, you may need to use dos2unix to fix any files that you want to execute, specifically:
 1. RUNME.sh

 ### Errors when running GUI